A Deep Dive into Marketing Volunteer Time Off for Nonprofits

 6. Inform volunteers about VTO opportunities within onboarding.

-7. Send personalized follow-ups after volunteer activities.
+7. Send personalized follow-ups after volunteer registration.

 Personalized follow-ups help build a stronger relationship between each volunteer and the nonprofits they support, thus increasing the likelihood of ongoing engagement and retention.
 As you begin implementing a plan for marketing volunteer time off for your cause, you don’t want to overlook the power of personalized communication.